These Are Not All the Features You Are Looking For: A Fundamental Bottleneck in Supervised Pretraining: Problem Statement

-\paragraph{Sparsity in deep networks} Stochastic gradient learning algorithms in deep learning models often have an implicit sparsity bias \citep{gunasekar-2017,andriushchenko2023sgd}, a likely contributor to the effectiveness of deep learning.
-In an oversimplified account of the analysis of \citeauthor{andriushchenko2023sgd}, when using stochastic gradient descent with large step sizes, features are added and removed somewhat randomly, but those that contribute to reducing the training error tend to stick around.
-Depending on the random order in which features are discovered by the training algorithm, it may construct different sparse solutions.
+Stochastic gradient learning algorithms in deep learning models often have an implicit sparsity bias \citep{gunasekar-2017,andriushchenko2023sgd}, which likely contributes to the effectiveness of deep learning.
+In an oversimplification of \citeauthor{andriushchenko2023sgd}, when using SGD uses a large step sizes, it retains only features that reduce the training error; the random order of feature discovery can lead to different sparse models.

 Many practical regularization tricks such as early-stopping or weight decay have a similar effect.
 In particular, weight decay acts differently in the last layer of a deep network (spreading the weights over all the available features) than in the inner layers (quickly pruning features that do not rapidly help reducing the training error.)